Skip to main content

 Demon's Rise - War for the Deep was developed by Wave Light Games Inc..

-Demon's Rise - War for the Deep has received mostly positive reviews from both players and critics.
+Demon's Rise - War for the Deep has received neutral reviews from players and neutral reviews from critics.
 Most players liked this game for its story but disliked it for its replayability.

 Demon's Rise - War for the Deep is a single player game.

-Similar games include Demon's Rise - Lords of Chaos, Shieldwall Chronicles: Swords of the North, Monsters' Den: Godfall, Warbanners, Druidstone: The Secret of the Menhir Forest and others.
+Similar games include Demon's Rise - Lords of Chaos, Shieldwall Chronicles: Swords of the North, Tales from Candlekeep: Tomb of Annihilation, Monsters' Den: Godfall, Druidstone: The Secret of the Menhir Forest and others.